 One of the primary benefits associated with a DAO blockchain refers to improved transparency in comparison to traditional companies.
 Since anyone could easily view all the actions and funding for DAOs, the transparency level is higher.
 At the same time, DAOs also present a favorable reduction in risks of censorship and corruption.

-In the case of traditional publicly traded companies, you can access financial statements of the company audited by independent parties.
+In the case of traditional publicly traded companies, you can access the financial statements of the company audited by independent parties.
 However, the audited financial statements offer only a glimpse of the organization’s financial health at a specific point in time.
 On the other hand, decentralized autonomous organization examples showcase clearly how their balance sheet has been documented clearly on a public blockchain.
 As a result, the shareholders could easily find a transparent account of the organization’s financial health at any time.
 Furthermore, the documentation of an organization’s balance sheet on a public blockchain with DAOs takes every single transaction into account.

 Governance in DAOs

-The discussions about DAO in crypto often round up on the theme of governance.
+The discussions about DAO in crypto often round-up on the theme of governance.
 Decentralized autonomous organizations leverage the functionalities of blockchain for offering self-enforcing protocols or rules.
 The smart contracts of the blockchain take care of storing the rules, and the native tokens of the network help in securing the network and voting on the rules.
 If you want to understand how DAO blockchain ensures governance, then you should review the steps for creating DAOs.

 - The first step in creating DAOs starts with the developers understanding the governance problem.
 Developers should review the governance problem they want to codify for creating a productive smart contract that would establish the foundation for the DAO in question.

-- In the second step, the developers have to present the definition for tokenomics in the governance model.
+- In the second step, the developers have to present the definition of tokenomics in the governance model.
 Developers have to define the precedents for monetization in DAOs for ensuring the right balance between the rewards and penalties for malicious behavior.